phpearth/docs/databases/database-vs-filesystem.md

   * Performance depends on the application

-## When is a DBMS Not Necessarily Appropriate?
+## When is a DBMS not necessarily appropriate?

 * Database is small with a simple structure
 * Applications are simple, special purpose and relatively static.